 Understanding the reasons for vaccine hesitancy in pet owners is important to promote its acceptance and uptake, so socioeconomic and animal factors such as breed, age, sex and neuter status were assessed for association with vaccination uptake using multivariable mixed effects logistic regression models.
 In both dogs and cats, the odds of vaccination were reduced in animals aged over 2 years, falling to lowest odds in animals aged 10 years and over.
 Odds were also reduced in areas with increased levels of socioeconomic deprivation (based on Indices of Multiple Deprivation), while neutering was associated with significantly increased odds of vaccination (P≤0.01).

-Take home message: Temporal trends suggest that time between vaccinations in cats and dogs has increased in recent years, with increased proportions of vaccinations recorded within 3 years of a consultation but decreased proportions recorded within 1 year.
-Vaccination uptake was lowest in older animals, those that had been neutered, and those from a socioeconomically deprived area.
-Strategies to encourage owners to vaccinate their animals should therefore consider targeting areas of high deprivation.
+Take home message: Temporal trends suggest that time between vaccinations in cats and dogs has increased in recent years, with more vaccinations recorded within 3 years versus 1 year of a consultation.
+Vaccination uptake was lowest in older animals (>2 years), those that had been neutered, and those from a socioeconomically deprived area.
+Strategies to encourage owners to vaccinate their animals could therefore consider targeting areas of high deprivation.

-This work was published in the August 2024 issue of Vaccine and can be freely accessed here.
+This work was published open access in the August 2024 issue of Vaccine and can be freely accessed here.